 - Wear comfortable, light hiking shoes for any of these suggested trails.

 - Always bring plenty of water for your day hike.

-- The best time to go hiking in Hong Kong is late fall, winter and early spring as the summer is really humid and hot.
-But it is possible to go during the warmer months, make sure you bring enough water.
+- The best time to go hiking in Hong Kong is late fall, winter and early spring as the summer is humid and hot.
+But it is possible to go during the warmer months; ensure you bring enough water.

 - If you want to avoid the crowd, go hiking on a weekday.

 - Get an Octopus Card, a rechargeable smartcard for taking public transportation and use it for taking public transportation to any of these Hong Kong hiking trails.
 It costs $100HKD, but you can use $50 stored value and get your $50HKD refundable deposit when you leave HK.

 Tips for Solo hiking: How to Hike Safely by yourself

 Hiking alone is not ideal especially if you have never been before.
 If possible, hike with at least one other person so you can be there for each other.

 But if you have to hike alone, take a look at some of these solo hiking safety tips.
 It doesn’t matter if you are new to solo hiking or you are a seasoned solo hiker, you will always have to keep yourself safe.